M. G. Ramachandran

-Maruthur Gopalan Ramachandran (17 January 1917 – 24 December 1987), popularly known by his initials M. G. R., was an Indian politician, actor, director, film producer, and philanthropist, who served as the chief minister of Tamil Nadu from 1977 until his death in 1987.
+Maruthur Gopalan Ramachandran (17 January 1917 – 24 December 1987), popularly known by his initials M. G. R., was an Indian politician, actor, environmentalist and philanthropist who served as the chief minister of Tamil Nadu from 1977 until his death in 1987.
 He was the founder and first general secretary of the political party All India Anna Dravida Munnetra Kazhagam (AIADMK).
 He is regarded as one of the most influential politicians of post-independent India, and was known by the epithets Makkal Thilagam (Jewel of the People) and Puratchi Thalaivar (Revolutionary Leader).
 In March 1988, he was posthumously awarded the Bharat Ratna, India's highest civilian honour.

-Born in British Ceylon in 1917, Ramachandran's family emigrated later to India.
-In his youth, he became part of a drama troupe to support the family.
+Born in British Ceylon in 1917, Ramachandran's family later emigrated to India.
+In his youth, he joined the drama troupe to support the family.
 After a few years of acting in plays, he made his debut in the Tamil film industry with Sathi Leelavathi in 1936.
 In a career spanning more than five decades, he acted in more than 135 films, majority of them in Tamil.
 He was regarded as one of the three biggest male actors of Tamil cinema during the period alongside Sivaji Ganesan and Gemini Ganesan.
 He won the National Film Award for Best Actor in 1971, three Tamil Nadu State Film Awards, and three Filmfare Awards South.

 Ramachandran became part of the Indian National Congress in the late 1930s.
 In 1953, he became a member of the C. N. Annadurai-led Dravida Munnetra Kazhagam (DMK).
 He rose through its ranks based on his popularity as a film star.
 In 1972, three years after Annadurai's death, he left the DMK to establish AIADMK.
 He steered the AIADMK-led alliance to victory in the 1977 assembly election, defeating the DMK in the process, and was sworn in as the chief minister of Tamil Nadu.
 Except for a four-month interregnum in 1980, he remained as chief minister until his death in 1987 and led the AIADMK to electoral wins in the 1980 and 1984 elections.

 In October 1984, Ramachandran was diagnosed with renal failure caused by diabetes, which led to further health problems.
 Despite undergoing a renal transplant and subsequent treatment at the United States, his condition worsened.
 He died on 24 December 1987 in his residence in Ramapuram due to a cardiac arrest.
 On 25 December 1987, his remains were buried at the northern end of the Marina beach, where the MGR Memorial was constructed later.
 In December 2006, a life-size statue of Ramachandran was unveiled in the Indian Parliament.
 India Post has released several stamps in his honour, and several establishments and places have been named in his honour including the Chennai Central railway station.